 The Corporation is a junior oil and natural gas exploration and development corporation focused on the development and production of proven oil and gas reserves principally in the Republic of Azerbaijan ("Azerbaijan").
 The board of directors and management of the Corporation are experienced in financing, developing and operating international oil and gas fields, and possess the requisite technical skills and business acumen to operate in diverse international environments.
-The Corporation plans to expand its oil and gas assets through further farm-ins and acquisitions of licenses focusing on previously discovered and under-developed international oil and gas fields.

-The Corporation owns a 33.33% interest in Bahar Energy Limited ("Bahar Energy" or "BEL" or "JV"), a joint venture that on December 22, 2009 entered into an Exploration, Rehabilitation, Development and Production Sharing Agreement (the "ERDPSA") with the State Oil Company of Azerbaijan ("SOCAR") and its affiliate SOCAR Oil Affiliate ("SOA") in respect of the offshore block known as the Bahar Project ("Bahar Project"), which consists of the Contract Rehabilitation Area ("Contract Rehabilitation Area") including the Bahar Gas Field and the Gum Deniz Oil Field and the Exploration Area ("Exploration Area").
+The Corporation owns a 33.33% interest in Bahar Energy Limited ("Bahar Energy" or "BEL" or "Joint Venture"), a joint venture that on December 22, 2009 entered into an Exploration, Rehabilitation, Development and Production Sharing Agreement (the "ERDPSA") with the State Oil Corporation of Azerbaijan ("SOCAR") and its affiliate SOCAR Oil Affiliate ("SOA") in respect of the offshore block known as the Bahar Project ("Bahar Project"), which consists of the Contract Rehabilitation Area ("Contract Rehabilitation Area") including the Bahar Gas Field and the Gum Deniz Oil Field and the Exploration Area ("Exploration Area").
 The remaining 66.67% of Bahar Energy is owned by Baghlan Group Limited ("Baghlan").

 Bahar Energy has an 80% participating interest and SOA has a 20% participating interest in the ERDPSA (together the "Contractors or Contractor Parties").
-Bahar Energy formed Bahar Energy Operating Company Limited ("BEOC" or "Operator") for the purpose of acting as Operator of the Bahar Project on behalf of the Contractor Parties under the ERDPSA.
+Bahar Energy formed Bahar Energy Operating Corporation Limited ("BEOC" or "Operator") for the purpose of acting as Operator of the Bahar Project on behalf of the Contractor Parties under the ERDPSA.

-Second quarter and year to date 2015 financial results and operating highlights
+Fourth quarter and 2015 fiscal year financial results and operating highlights